 The 2016 Plan provides for the grant of stock options, restricted stock, restricted stock units and stock appreciation rights to officers, employees and directors of the Company and its subsidiaries.
 Stock options granted under the 2016 Plan may be non-qualified or may qualify as incentive stock options.
 Except in limited circumstances related to a merger or other acquisition, the exercise price for an option may not be less than the fair market value of the Company's common stock on the date of grant.
 The vesting period for each grant of options, restricted stock, restricted stock units and stock appreciation rights under the 2016 Plan is determined by the Board of Directors or a committee thereof and is generally three to four years, subject to minimum vesting periods for restricted stock and restricted stock units of at least one year.
 In some cases, vesting of awards under the 2016 Plan may be based on performance conditions.
-The Company initially reserved approximately 22.7 million shares of common stock for issuance under the 2016 Plan as of June 9, 2016.
+The Company initially reserved approximately 22.7 million shares of common stock for issuance under the 2016 Plan, which included shares of common stock that were authorized and remained available for issuance under the 2007 Plan as of June 9, 2016.
 Any shares of common stock subject to (a) outstanding awards under the 2007 Plan as of June 9, 2016, that cease for any reason to be subject to such awards (other than by reason of exercise or settlement of the awards to the extent they are exercised or settled in vested and nonforfeitable shares) will become authorized and unissued under the 2016 Plan.
-Pursuant to the terms of the 2016 Plan, all amounts reserved or issued under the plan were adjusted to reflect the Company's ten-for-one common stock split.
-Unless terminated sooner, the 2016 Plan will terminate in June 2026, but will continue to govern unexercised and unexpired awards issued under the 2016 Plan prior to that date.
+Pursuant to the terms of the 2016 Plan will terminate in June 2026, but will continue to govern unexercised and unexpired awards issued under the 2016 Plan prior to that date.
 Approximately 13.4 million shares were available for future grant under the 2016 Plan as of December 31, 2023.